Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 <br><br>

-### VM-3 - If Availability Zones are not available, then put each application tier into a separate Availability Set
+### VM-3 - If AvailabilitySet is required, then put each application tier into a separate AvailabilitySet

 #### Importance: High